cies/kubuntu-setup/README.md

 ## Generic setup

-These are fundamental to the per topic READMEs.
+These steps are fundamental to the per topic READMEs and/or my sanity.

 ### Install some packages